-‘We do not see the world as it is, we see it as we are” anon
+‘We do not see the world as it is, but as we are”

-Actively focusing on the things I enjoy most doesn’t make all the “bad” stuff disappear, but does draw my attention away from it.
-Conversely, when I focus on the negatives I soon lose sight of the positives.
-It’s a constant balancing act, being mindful of what’s going on both inside and out, making conscious decisions and adjustments.
+Actively focusing on the things you enjoy doesn’t make all the “bad” stuff disappear, but it will draw your attention away from it.
+Conversely, when you focus on the negatives they will soon seem to outweigh the positives.
+It is a constant balancing act; becoming aware of our responses, being mindful of the choices we’re making and why, and continually adjusting our sails

 “A man cannot not step into the same river twice, for it is not the same river and he is not the same man’ Herakleitos c.
 535–475 BC